 The refrigerant levels should match the quantity indicated by the AC unit’s manufacturer.
 High refrigerant levels increase pressure within the system, resulting in premature compressor failure.
 You can avoid this problem by calling experienced HVAC experts to handle your air conditioner repairs and tune-ups.

-7. Lack of Enough Lubrication
+7. Lack of Lubrication

 Your air conditioning unit needs the right amount of lubrication to run optimally.
-Inadequate lubrication can increase wear and tear in your AC, forcing the compressor to work harder.
+Inadequate lubrication can increase wear and tear, forcing the air conditioner compressor to work harder.
 Low oil levels will cause the compressor parts to rub against each other.
 As a result, some parts will become loose while others will detach from other unit components.
-Lubricant levels work like refrigerants.
-Lack of enough or excess oil can cause your AC unit to function incorrectly, resulting in compressor damage or failure.

-8. Dirty Coils
+8. Dirty Coils Can Compromise Your Air Conditioner Compressor

 Some parts of your cooling unit accumulate dust, dirt, pollen, pet dander, and other debris with time.
-If the condenser coil accumulates debris, the buildup can hinder hot air expulsion, forcing the air conditioner to work harder to attain your desired temperature.
+If the condenser coil accumulates debris, the buildup can hinder hot air expulsion.
+This forces the air conditioner to work harder to attain your desired temperature.
 The huge amounts of heat trapped in your AC causes your system to overwork, leading to compressor overheating.
-One of the ways to know your AC condenser coils are dirty is the unit running nonstop.
-If your cooling unit is running continuously, call your air conditioning service to identify and fix the problem.
-Ignoring this problem can result in the premature breakdown of your AC compressor.

 9. Displacement of the Evaporator Motor